 Jewel has been a member of Central Shenandoah Arts for about 12 years, and she has had various positions on the Board of Directors.
-She is currently serving as the President and she serves on the House and Grounds committee as well as the Public Relations Committee.
+She is currently serving as the Recording Secretary, and she serves on the House and Grounds committee as well as the Public Relations Committee.

 Jewel also gives private art lessons and group classes from her studio and the classroom at the Spitzer Art Center.